-A 1907 book titled ‘Extinct Birds’ by Walter Rothschild was an attempt to unite in one volume the birds which have become extinct in historical times or were on the verge of extinction.
+In 1907 Walter Rothschild published a book titled ‘Extinct Birds’.
+It was an attempt to unite in one volume the birds which have become extinct in historical times or were on the verge of extinction.
 Through this volume I perceived a link to the act of cessation.
-Pattern of Extinction is conceived as a series of works united by pattern, that converge on the shadowy profile of extinct or endangered birds, as they appear frozen upon found CSR sugar sacks.
+Pattern of Extinction is conceived as a series of works united by a symbolic design that converge on the shadowy profile of extinct or endangered birds that appear frozen upon found CSR sugar sacks.